jccunningham/smartphone-accelerator/README.md

 *meansandstdevs.csv  -- a tidied dataset derived from the source data, an output of run_analysis.R

 *groupedmeansandstdevs.csv  -- a tidied dataset derived from the source data, an output of run_analysis.R

+*groupedmeansandstdevs.txt  -- a text version of above file

 *getdata-projectfiles-UCI HAR Dataset.zip -- the unprocessed source data